 Wild boar (1977) Tom Waakop Reijers

 A figurative image of a seated pig carries the text: Heemtuin, thanks in part to 75 year of Shell refinery.
-Shell donated the statuette in 1977 to Hoogvliet on the occasion of its 75 anniversary.
-At the same time, Shell made an amount available for the construction of the natural garden.
-The animal stood on a wooden base and symbolizes the return of the original inhabitant of Hoogvliet.
-Waakop Reijers makes figurative images, often animal figures and human figures.
+Shell donated the statue to Hoogvliet in 1977 on the occasion of its 75th anniversary.
+At the same time, Shell made an amount available for the construction of the nature garden.
+The animal stood on a wooden base and symbolizes the return of the primeval inhabitant of Hoogvliet.
+Waakop Reijers makes figurative sculptures, often animal and human figures.
 The statue was stolen in 2000.
-The then borough offered a reward of 1.000 guilder for the honest finder.
-It became 22 on April 2004 Wild boar unveiled at its new location on the lawn between the apartment buildings of Park Vossendijk.
+The then borough offered a reward of 1.000 guilders for the honest finder.
+On April 22, 2004 it became Wild boar unveiled in its new location on the lawn between the apartment buildings of Park Vossendijk.